hupe13/extensions-leaflet-map-github/readme.md

 * taking care of parameter max-zoom from leaflet-map
 * changing the parameter names for cluster to those of the Leaflet.markercluster (old names are still valid)
 * cluster parameters are valid for placementstrategies also
+* bug in gestures corrected
+* and more

 ### 2.1.1 / 210824
 * Bugs in placementstrategies and cluster